lynn9388/lynn9388.github.io/_posts/2019-04-18-getting-started-with-light-blog.md

     You may also want to copy `.gitignore` to ignore temporary Jekyll files.

 1. Update `_config.yml` with your own settings.
-The most important settings are
+The most important settings is

     - Uncomment `remote_theme: lynn9388/light-blog`